Snow Vision: Understanding the Causes

 This condition manifests as inflammation and can lead to significant discomfort, including redness, tearing, and sensitivity to light.
 The symptoms typically appear several hours after exposure, making it easy for individuals to underestimate the risks until they are already affected.
 The severity of snow vision can vary based on several factors, including the intensity of UV radiation, the duration of exposure, and individual susceptibility.

 High-altitude locations are particularly notorious for increased UV exposure due to thinner atmospheric layers that filter less sunlight.
 For instance, at elevations above 10,000 feet, UV radiation can be up to 40% stronger than at sea level.
-This heightened risk is compounded by the fact that snow can reflect up to 80% of UV rays, effectively doubling the exposure for individuals engaged in outdoor activities.

 Understanding these scientific principles is crucial for developing effective prevention strategies and raising awareness about the risks associated with snow vision.